 2 Corinthians 5:19

 Jesus explains that being born again means being born of the spirit.
-Meaning your nature – your body and brain – are still the same fallen nature.
+Meaning your nature – your body and most of your brain – are still the same fallen nature.
 You are born of the Spirit when the Spirit comes and lives inside your body and gives you a new heart.

 Jesus answered, “Truly, truly, I tell you, no one can enter the kingdom of God unless he is born of water and the Spirit.
 Flesh is born of flesh, but spirit is born of the Spirit.